Moving to a smaller home

 If you would like to move to a smaller home, we can provide advice, support and guidance.

 Downsizing allows us to make sure our residents are in homes they can afford and we make the best use of our housing stock by freeing up larger homes for homeless families and overcrowded households.

 Put simply, we’ll be able to provide good quality homes to more people.

 When should you consider moving to a smaller home?

 You may want to consider moving to a smaller home if:

-- you are in receipt of housing benefits and affected by the size criteria
+- you're receiving housing benefits and are affected by the size criteria

 - your home has become too costly to run and difficult to manage

 - the number of people in the household has reduced, for example, children have grown up and left home

 - you want to move to a different location to be nearer family or work